sourcegraph/sourcegraph-public-snapshot/doc/code_intelligence/explanations/introduction_to_code_intelligence.md

 Code intelligence is enabled by [Sourcegraph extensions](../../../extensions/index.md) and provides users with two different types of code intelligence: search-based and precise.

-**Search-based** is [search-based code intelligence](./search_based_code_intelligence.md) that works out of the box with all of the most popular programming languages via [extensions](https://sourcegraph.com/extensions?query=category%3A%22Programming+languages%22).
+[**Search-based code intelligence**](./search_based_code_intelligence.md) works out of the box with all of the most popular programming languages via [extensions](https://sourcegraph.com/extensions?query=category%3A%22Programming+languages%22).

-**Precise** code intelligence is an opt-in feature that is enabled in your admin settings and requires you to upload [LSIF data](../lsif_quickstart.md) for each repository to your Sourcegraph instance.
+**Precise code intelligence** is an opt-in feature that is enabled in your admin settings and requires you to upload [LSIF data](../lsif_quickstart.md) for each repository to your Sourcegraph instance.
 Once setup is complete on Sourcegraph, precise code intelligence is available for use across popular development tools:

 - On the Sourcegraph web UI
 - On code files on your code host, via [integrations](../../../integration/index.md)